LivHelen12/nasa-image-day/README.md

 ![Image of the day](./src/image/screenshot.png)

-# How to use the project you need:
+# To run the project:

 1. Clone this project
 2. Open the project